whglamrock/leetcode_series/readme.md

 ##### Union Find
 * A textbook unionFind question that includes detecting circle in a graph: [lc684.
 Redundant Connection](https://leetcode.com/problems/redundant-connection/)
 * A typical question that is best/easiest to be solved with union find: [lc261.
-Graph Valid Tree](https://leetcode.com/problems/graph-valid-tree/)
+Graph Valid Tree](https://leetcode.com/problems/graph-valid-tree/).
+Follow up: [lc685.
+Redundant Connection II](https://leetcode.com/problems/redundant-connection-ii/), which needs some tricky pre-processing before we can use union find.

 ##### Graph